PatrickC12/PartIIIRPC/README.md

 - Why are we expecting an exponential fit...
 - Try and repeat efficiency measurement produced RPC IV Curve document in literature folder in google drive
 - Check gradient of linear regions of plots.
 Should be consistent across plots.
 Linear resistance due to spacers in RPC.
+- Repeat measurement of N2 with larger RPC (flush for longer!)